Lake Nasser: Physical characteristics

 The lake is some 479 km long and 16 km across at its widest point, which is near the Tropic of Cancer.
 It covers a total surface area of 5250 km2 and has a storage capacity of some 132 km3 of water.

+When the water level is high enough, the overflow empties westward into the Toshka Lakes.

 History

 Before the Aswan High Dam and Lake Nasser

 Before the construction of the Aswan High Dam and the consequent creation of the Lake Nasser, the area that the lake now occupies was a significant part of the region of Nubia, home to several pharaohs of Egypt and empires such as that of the Kush.